fleetdm/fleet/handbook/company/leadership.md

 ### Key reviews
 Every release cycle, each department leader discusses their [key performance indicators (KPIs)](https://docs.google.com/spreadsheets/d/1Hso0LxqwrRVINCyW_n436bNHmoqhoLhC8bcbvLPOs9A/edit#gid=0) (confidential) with the CEO.
-KPIs are numbers measuring results and everyday excellence, usually accompanied by time-bound goals.
+KPIs are numbers measuring results and everyday excellence, usually accompanied by timebound goals.

 Any discussion or proposed changes based on the KPI definitions or which department owns a specific KPI require [CEO input](https://fleetdm.com/handbook/ceo#contact-us), and are decided on during this meeting.

-In this meeting, we discuss actual week-over-week progress towards timebound goals for a particular quarter.
+In this meeting, we discuss actual week-over-week progress towards the goals for a particular quarter.

 - Key reviews are scheduled during the e-group time slot every three weeks to promote consistant attention to results, and are not to be moved or rescheduled without CEO approval.
 - If a departmental leader is not available to attend a particular key review, they can send another